CraigClem/project-3-client/README.md

 ## Approach

-As a group we started to discuss a number of ideas that we felt would be challenging however also help consolidate the concepts and fundementals we had recenlty learned in lesson.
-After considering various ideas we set out our approach to create a basic social media appliation where users could sign up, create a profile and make posts, which could be edited, commented on and liked.
-We then started to work on our wireframe for the front-end layout and design.
+As a group we started to discuss a number of ideas that we felt would be challenging however also help consolidate the concepts and fundementals we had recently learned in lesson.
+After considering various ideas we set out our approach to create a basic social media application where users could sign up, create a profile and make posts, which could be edited, commented on and liked.

+We then started to work on our wireframe for the front-end layout and design and then Bradley, Dan  and myself began to work on the backend where we split and delegated the tasks to be complete.
+The areas which I worked on were; Post Schema, Secure Routes, Controllers - comment like, edit and delete and the comment post.

 ## Backend

-With the front-end wireframe complete we began to work on setting up the back-end.

 * ### Models